 NW Women’s Surf Camps Most Asked Questions or Concerns

-- Referring to our Oregon Coast camps and retreats, will I get cold in the 50-54 degree ocean temps?
+- Referring to our Oregon Coast camps, lessons and clinics,, will I get cold in the 50-54 degree ocean temps?
 Wetsuit designs for women who surf cold water regions have come full circle in just the last 10+ years.
 We can now be totally warm and comfortable in wetsuits that fit us well and are flexible too.
-Most are all black which is helpful to attract radiant heat from the sunshine, along with being figure flattering 🙂
+Most are all black which is helpful to attract radiant heat from the sunshine, along with being figure flattering

 - What about sharks?
 The West Coast has sharks, numerous species of them.
 Only a few have ever been known to attack people.
 They are what keep our ocean ecosystem vital, healthy and thriving.
 Without sharks, our ocean ecosystems would literally collapse.
-In my 20+ years of surfing in Oregon and around the world, I have never seen, been bumped or bit by a shark while I was surfing.
+In my 30 years of surfing in Oregon and around the world, I have never seen, been bumped or bit by a shark while I was surfing.
 I’ve encountered numerous other species like seals, sea lions, porpoises, dolphins, whales, orcas, sea turtles, salmon, fishes and birds of migration and prey, to my delight!
 This may sound silly but you have a much higher chance of being electrocuted from a toaster than killed by a shark.
 A few years ago I read this statistic of worldwide deaths, for a toaster it was 791, for a shark it was 9.
 I like to say there are more sharks driving on Hwy 26 from Portland to Seaside than the ones cruising offshore.
+Stay off your phones when you drive folks.

 - Do most women who join your camps and retreats come with a girlfriend or alone?
 Most of our students sign up on their own.
 I imagine it’s because of scheduling in our busy lives.
 It may be hard to get the same time off as your girlfriends from your work, school and family.
 No worries though, you’re about to meet women who share your passion to learn surfing and you’ll be pleasantly surprised at how quickly you have a new group of “surf sisters” cheering you on!